- Getting Started: Mechanic WordPress Theme Documentation

 - Secondly, MySQL version 5.6 or greater OR MariaDB version 10.0 or greater

 Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.
-So, we on the Mechanic theme documentation recommend and support the latest version
+So, we on the Mechanic WordPress theme documentation, guide & tutorial recommend and support the latest version

 Ask for it #